ealain/alpine-nas/README.md

 Instructions in **root/README.md**.

-## To go further
+## Next steps

+- enable ntpd
-- lock root account
+- lock the root account
-- install ntpd
+- configure the partition to save data
 - set up rsync
-- lvm partition (data, luks, swap)
-- compile new kernel and append dtb files
+- compile a more recent kernel and append dtb files

 ## Caveats

-- led is blinking
+- the led blinks (blue)
-- hd is always spinning (prevent the OS from keeping files open on the drive ?)
+- the hard drive does not automatically go to standby mode